mert-kurttutan/DB_management_project/README.md

-# Machine Learning Project - Future Sales PRedicition
+# Database project - Auction database

 This repositorty contains an example of e-commerce web applications for auction database.